-The literature also processed by citing original data and a total of 118,424 articles.
+The literature was also processed by citing original data and a total of 118,424 articles were identified.
 The communication ratio of HER was less than 1 (118,424/302,111 < 1); therefore, HER is currently in the stage of knowledge input.
 After downloading and processing the WOS categories of 118,424 articles, there were 251 source disciplines of knowledge diffusion in HER, which is slightly lower than the knowledge absorption.
 The diffusion intensity of each discipline is listed in Table 3 (top 30).
-Education Educational Research still occupies a dominant position, accounting for 22.42%, whereas other disciplines account for a relatively small proportion, with only 12 disciplines representing more than 1%.
+Education and Educational Research still occupies a dominant position, accounting for 22.42%, whereas other disciplines account for a relatively small proportion, with only 12 disciplines representing more than 1%.
 Education Scientific Disciplines rank second at 2.36%, followed by Management at 2.04%, Green Sustainable Science Technology (1.55%), and Environmental Sciences (1.45%).
-This shows that, in addition to the selfdrawing of HER, knowledge is also returned to the subject and absorbed to form a knowledge interaction and exchange.
+This shows that, in addition to the self-drawing of HER, knowledge is also returned to the subject and absorbed to form a knowledge interaction and exchange.
 Additionally, these results show that compared with the subject/field of knowledge absorption in HER, the order of the two disciplines in the diffusion of knowledge changes, although there is no great innovation in the category.
-Valuable knowledge for various fields can be extracted from the topics/questions of HER; for example, some scholars analyze students’ academic engagement through the classroom performance of college students (Mishall et al., 2022; Taşkın Kılıç Çakmak, 2022).
+Valuable knowledge for various fields can be extracted from the topics/questions of HER; for example, some scholars analyze students’ academic engagement through the classroom performance of college students (Mishall et al., 2022; Taşkın and Kılıç Çakmak, 2022).
 Others explore smart campus issues through the sustainable development of students’ key abilities (Zaballos et al., 2020).
-In summary, the more similar the research themes/issues to those of concern to HER, the more frequent the flow of knowledge between HER and this discipline/field.
+In summary, the more similar the research themes/issues are to those of concern to HER, the more frequent the flow of knowledge between HER and this discipline/field.

 Table 3.
 Knowledge Diffusion in HER (Top 30).